seroanalytics/seroviz/README.md

 * To start a copy of the Dockerised app locally run `./scripts/run`.

 ### Deploying the app
-The Seroviz app is deployed on DigitalOcean's App Platform.
+The Seroviz app is deployed on [DigitalOcean](https://cloud.digitalocean.com/) via the App Platform.
 You will need to be added to the seroanalytics team to make any changes to the settings.
 The Seroviz app has 2 services, each deployed using Docker images.
 One is the React application in this repo, and the other is the [serovizr API](https://github.com/seroanalytics/serovizr).
 The DigitalOcean app topology should look like this: